yunshanlii/cse15l-lab-reports/lab3.md

 ### ```grep -c``` command

 The ```grep -c``` command is used to count the number of occurrences of an indicated character pattern in a file or multiple files.
-This command is useful to sort files by how relevant it is to a certain topic by sorting them by the number of occurrences of a certain character pattern.
+This command can be useful as a tool to sort files by their relevance to a certain topic by sorting them by the number of occurrences of the character pattern.
 (Found through ```man grep```)

 #### Used on files:
 ```